Zoltán Kodály: Life

-Born in Kecskemét, Hungary, Kodály learned to play the violin as a child.
+Born in Kecskemét, Kingdom of Hungary, Austria-Hungary, Kodály learned to play the violin as a child.
 In 1900, he entered the Department of Languages at the University of Budapest and at the same time Hans von Kössler's composition class at the Royal Hungarian Academy of Music.
-After completing his studies, he studied in Paris with Charles Widor for a year.
+After completing his studies, he studied in Paris with Charles-Marie Widor for a year.

 In 1905 he visited remote villages to collect songs, recording them on phonograph cylinders.
 In 1906 he wrote a thesis on Hungarian folk song, "Strophic Construction in Hungarian Folksong".
 At around this time Kodály met fellow composer and compatriot Béla Bartók, whom he took under his wing and introduced to some of the methods involved in folk song collecting.
 The two became lifelong friends and champions of each other's music.

-All these works show great originality of form and content, a very interesting blend of highly sophisticated mastery of the western European style of music, including classical, late-romantic, impressionistic and modernist traditions, and on the other hand a profound knowledge and respect for the folk music of Hungary (including the Hungarian-inhabited areas of modern-day Slovakia and Romania, as those territories were part of Hungary).
+Kodály's works show great originality of form and content, a blend of highly sophisticated mastery of the western European style of music, including classical, late-romantic, impressionistic and modernist traditions, and on the other hand a profound knowledge and respect for the folk music of Hungary (including the Hungarian-inhabited areas of modern-day Slovakia and Romania, as those territories were part of Hungary).
 Partly because of the Great War and subsequent major geopolitical changes in the region, and partly because of a naturally rather diffident temperament in youth, Kodály had no major public success until 1923.
 This was the year when one of his best-known pieces, Psalmus Hungaricus, was given its first performance at a concert to celebrate the fiftieth anniversary of the union of Buda and Pest (Bartók's Dance Suite premiered on the same occasion.)

 Kodály's first wife was Emma Gruber (née Schlesinger, later Sándor), the dedicatee of Ernő Dohnányi's Waltz for piano with four hands, Op.
 3, and Variations and Fugue on a theme by E.G., Op.
 4 (1897).
+Emma died in November 1958, after 48 years of marriage.

-In November 1958, after 48 years of marriage, Kodály's first wife Emma died.
-In December 1959, Kodály married Sarolta Péczely, his 19-year-old student at the Franz Liszt Academy of Music with whom he lived happily until his death in 1967 at the age of 84 in Budapest.
+Thirteen months later, in December 1959, Kodály married Sarolta Péczely, his 19-year-old student at the Franz Liszt Academy of Music with whom he lived happily until his death in 1967 at the age of 84 in Budapest.

 In 1966, Kodály toured the United States and gave a special lecture at Stanford University, where some of his music was performed in his presence.